-Maah Daah Hey Trail is a 93 mile lightly trafficked point-to-point trail located near Sentinel Butte, ND that features a river and is rated as difficult.
+Maah Daah Hey Trail is a 93 mile lightly trafficked point-to-point trail located near Sentinel Butte, North Dakota that features a river and is rated as difficult.
 The trail is primarily used for hiking, camping, horses, and mountain biking and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash